Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Challenges for Stimulated Emission Tomography

-Stimulated emission tomography (SET), a common method for performing tomography of such systems, consists of inserting a CW seed laser to drive the signal (idler) mode and recording the spectrum of the resultant conjugate beam in the idler (signal)~\cite{Liscidini2013,Borghi2020,Triginer2019}.
-Having pursued a Gaussian treatment, this behaviour is directly described by the transformation Eqs.~\ref{eqs:fullSolution}~\cite{Serafini2017a} providing the undepleted pump approximation still holds, i.e. the pump fields are not significantly perturbed by displacements of the same order of the conjugate beam displacements.
-The standard prescription then consists of the reasoning, measure elements of the full transformation, Eqs.~\ref{eqs:fullSolution}, and use these to infer elements of the Hermitian part of the polar decomposition of the transformation, Eqs.~\ref{eqs:polarSolution}, which describes the spontaneous (no seed laser) behaviour of the source.
+The standard prescription then consists of the following reasoning: measure elements of the full transformation, Eqs.~\ref{eqs:fullSolution}, and use these to infer elements of the Hermitian part of the polar decomposition of the transformation, Eqs.~\ref{eqs:polarSolution}, which describes the spontaneous (no seed laser) behaviour of the source.
 In the instance the entire transformation (Eqs.~\ref{eqs:fullSolution}) is measured, the polar decomposition is straightforward.
-Similarly, if sufficient structure is assumed in Eqs.~\ref{eqs:fullSolution}, (such as, for instance, the symmetry between the bus and loss channels in the case of no back-scatter) it may be possible to infer properties of the entire transformation, and subsequently its polar decomposition, from incomplete data, ie. in the absence of any characterisation involving seeding or measuring the loss channels.
-Assumptions of this kind however, are not available in the case of back-scattering, ie. SET measurements involving only seeding and measurement of the bus channels, do not uniquely determine the spontaneous behaviour of the source.
+Similarly, if sufficient structure is assumed in Eqs.~\ref{eqs:fullSolution}, (such as, for instance, the symmetry between the bus and loss channels in the case of no backscatter) it may be possible to infer properties of the entire transformation, and subsequently its polar decomposition, from incomplete data, ie. in the absence of any characterisation involving seeding or measuring the loss channels.
+Assumptions of this kind however, are not available in the case of backscattering, ie. SET measurements involving only seeding and measurement of the bus channels, do not uniquely determine the spontaneous behaviour of the source.
 This becomes apparent when considering that the spontaneous behaviour of the source depends on squeezing of the vacuua that enter from various ports of the device, without sufficient knowledge or assumptions, the squeezing applied to the vacuum entering inaccessible inputs to the device (whilst exiting in the forward bus mode) cannot be determined.
-Were we to assume no back-scattering was present, and estimate the spontaneous JSA using the conventional method (outlined in Appendix~\ref{app:SETPolar}), our tomography miss-estimates the outgoing state generated in the spontaneous regime, and a histogram of the fidelity of this estimation procedure (over the ensemble, Section~\ref{sec:stochastic}) is provided in Figure~\ref{fig:StochasticSET} c).
-We find a mean fidelity of $0.9872$ is obtained, which puts strict limits the applicability of such tomography schemes when moving towards source purities near or exceeding this.
-Finally, we consider whether such an approach to tomography biases our inferred purity towards over- or under-estimating the quality, and present the purity gap (difference in the in SET inferred purity and the actual purity) in Figure.~\ref{fig:StochasticSET}d).
-The mean purity gap is just $0.00049$, so whilst we suspect any bias is insubstantial over this particular ensemble, it is by no means apparent how other source defects, or particular distributions over them, may affect tendencies toward infidelity of this estimation process.